 Using a colander, strain the contents of the pot.
 Once the chicken has cooled slightly, remove the meat from the bones, discard the vegetables.
 If you leave the stock to get really cold the fat will rise to the top and can be scooped off.
 I generally do not remove the fat as that is what gives this home made stock so much flavor.
 Also I am in the ‘fat is essential’ camp, it really is not the enemy.

-chicken stock cube ( I like know, its a British thing to give a little extra body)
+- chicken stock cube ( I know, it’s a British thing to give a little extra body)

 Cranachan is one of the most popular desserts to serve at a Burn’s night.
 It combines some of Scotland’s finest ingredients oats, honey, raspberries and whiskey to give a stunning end to the meal.